Sagarmala – Port Development Project

 India is having a 7,500 km long coastline & 14,500 km of navigable waterways.
 India is currently having 12 major ports and around 200 non-major ports which all are administered by Central and State Governments respectively; these ports are responsible for 90% of India’s trade by volume.
 Over 1 billion tonnes of freight was managed by Indian ports in FY 2015-16.
 Predicted cargo volume by the year 2025 is expected to be more than 2.5 billion tonnes – this significant increase in cargo volume calls for a considerable capacity increase of the existing ports and simultaneously building of new ports in the coming 10 years.
 Providing speedier and superior connectivity is the code to cargo management and to achieve this, efficient mode of clearing of both Export & Import cargo is needed.
 Further, by developing port proximate industrial hubs, cost of transportation & logistics can be reduced, in current times Indian logistics cost is around 15% of GDP.

-There are numerous challenges in the way of port development which needs to be handled, and at the same time, substantial opportunities are also arising which needs to be captured.
-And to do all this Sagarmala Programme comes into the picture.
-By the help of this initiative, the Ministry of Shipping intends to utilise India’s 7,500 Km coastline and 14,500 Km of waterways to boost industrial growth in coastal regions.
+There are numerous challenges in the way of port development project which needs to be handled, and at the same time, substantial opportunities are also arising which needs to be captured.
+And to do all this Sagarmala Program comes into the picture.
+By the help of this initiative, the Ministry of Shipping intends to utilize India’s 7,500 Km coastline and 14,500 Km of waterways to boost industrial growth in coastal regions.

 2. Port connectivity enhancement

 170 port connectivity enhancement projects have been recognized under Sagarmala project.
 Also, the new National Waterways Act, 2016 intends to promote the use of 111 inland waterways across 24 states as a sustainable mode of transportation.